ishan0102/ishan.coffee/content/notes/Idea List.md

 - Website to help develop intuition on hard math/CS concepts, best quality explainers.
 - Watermarking handwriting/typed text algorithmically, something like what Scott Aaronson worked on [at OpenAI](https://scottaaronson.blog/?p=6823).
 - Grammarly + GPT.
+- Teach students things on TikTok by distilling MIT OCW into short form clips for coding and such.
+- Hack viral short form marketing for any product launch.